 \subsection{Representation of Legendrian knots using grid diagrams}

-In this subsection, we describe the representation of Legendrian knots and links using grid diagrams (cf. \cite[Chapter 3]{MR3381987}, \cite{MR2500576}).
-A grid diagram with grid number $n$ is an $n \times n$ square grid with $n $ X's and $n$ O's placed in distinct squares, such that each row and each column contains exactly one X and one O. Any such grid diagram defines an oriented knot or link diagram according to the following standard convention: for each row, draw a horizontal segment from the $O$ to the $X$, and for each column, draw a vertical segment from the $X$ to the $O$.
-The vertical segments always cross above horizontal ones.
-An example of a grid diagram $G$ is shown in Figure~\ref{fig:L0203}(a).
+In this subsection, we review the representation of Legendrian knots and links using grid diagrams (cf.\ \cite[Chapter 3]{MR3381987}, \cite{MR2500576}).
+A grid diagram with grid number $N$ is an $N \times N$ square grid with $N$ $X$'s and $N$ $O$'s placed in distinct squares, such that each row and each column contains exactly one $X$ and one $O$.
+Any such grid diagram defines an oriented knot or link diagram according to the following standard convention: for each row, draw a horizontal segment from the $O$ to the $X$, and for each column, draw a vertical segment from the $X$ to the $O$.
+The vertical segments always cross over the horizontal ones.

+An example of a grid diagram $G$ is shown in Figure~\ref{fig:W0203}(a).
 In this paper, the orientation of knots and links represented by grid diagrams is irrelevant.
-The $X$ and $O$ markings are omitted, and the vertical and horizontal segments are depicted as shown in Figure~\ref{fig:L0203}(b).
-We refer to this diagram as a knot (or link) in grid position.
-In this $3 \times 3$ grid diagram, the columns from left to right are referred to as the first, second, and third columns, respectively, and the rows from bottom to top are referred to as the first, second, and third rows, respectively.
+Thus, the $X$ and $O$ markings are omitted, and the vertical and horizontal segments are depicted simply as in Figure~\ref{fig:W0203}(b).
+We refer to such a diagram as a knot (or link) in grid position.
+We index the columns from left to right and the rows from bottom to top; for instance, in the $3 \times 3$ grid diagram of Figure~\ref{fig:W0203}, they are referred to as the first, second, and third columns (resp.\ rows).

-The four types of corners appearing in a knot in grid position are illustrated in Figure~\ref{fig:L0204}.
-Figures (a), (b), (c), and (d) show the northwest (NW), northeast (NE), southwest (SW), and southeast (SE) corners, respectively.
+The four types of corners appearing in a knot in grid position are illustrated in Figure~\ref{fig:W0204}.
+Figures~\ref{fig:W0204} (a), (b), (c), and (d) show the northwest (NW), northeast (NE), southwest (SW), and southeast (SE) corners, respectively.

-The procedure for converting any Legendrian knot (or link) in $(S^3, \xi_{st})$ into a knot in grid position is as follows.
-First, rotate the Legendrian knot $\widetilde{C}$ by $45^\circ$ clockwise.
-Then, deform it into a knot $\widetilde{C'}$ in grid position so that the left cusps are mapped to northwest (NW) corners and the right cusps to southeast (SE) corners.
-The number of northwest corners of the knot $\widetilde{C'}$in grid position equals the number of left cusps of the original Legendrian knot $\widetilde{C}$.
+The procedure for converting a front projection of a Legendrian knot (or link) $\widetilde{C}$ in $(S^3, \xi_{st})$ into a knot in grid position is as follows.
+First, rotate the front projection of $\widetilde{C}$ by $45^\circ$ clockwise.
+Then, deform it into a knot $\widetilde{C'}$ in grid position such that the left cusps are mapped to northwest (NW) corners and the right cusps to southeast (SE) corners.
+Consequently, the number of NW corners of $\widetilde{C'}$ equals the number of left cusps of the original Legendrian knot $\widetilde{C}$.